 Teacher Education Program (TEP)

 Candidates should have all requirements for the Teacher Education Program (TEP) completed by the end of their sophomore year.
 At this point, a candidate has accumulated 30-45 semester hours of course work.
 (See TEP HANDBOOK).
-Candidates for initial teacher certification within the State of Illinois must be U.S. Citizens or contact the Certification Officer concerning citizenship requirements related to certification.
+Candidates for initial teacher licensure within the State of Illinois must be U.S. Citizens or contact the Licensure Officer concerning citizenship requirements related to licensure.

 Full acceptance to TEP is required for enrollment in a number of education courses and prior to applying to student teach.

 Requirements: To be fully accepted to the Teacher Education Program, the following conditions must be met:

 - Submission of an acceptable Reflective Paper #1.
 Candidates must submit their first reflective paper to their major department and receive departmental approval on WEPPAS.